Central England Co-operative Scholarship

 APPLICATIONS NOW CLOSED

-Applications for 2019 entry are now closed.
-New application dates coming soon.
+Applications for 2020 entry are now closed.
+New application dates will be coming soon.
 Please be sure to check back for updates.

 What is the Central England Co-operative Ltd scholarship?